peterhinch/micropython-mqtt/mqtt_as/README.md

 operation.

 Args:
  1. `topic` A bytes or bytearray object.
+Or ASCII string as described above.
  2. `msg` A bytes or bytearray object.
  3. `retain=False` Boolean.
  4. `qos=0` Integer.

-Messages and topics may be strings provided that all characters have ordinal values <= 127 (Unicode single byte characters).

 ### 3.2.3 subscribe